imohitmayank/a_lazy_data_science_guide/docs/machine_learning/interview_questions.md

     === "Answer"

-        Logistic regression is often referred to as a linear classifier despite using the sigmoid (logistic) activation function because it models the relationship between the input features and the log-odds (logit) of the binary target variable in a linear manner.
-The linearity in logistic regression refers to the fact that it creates a linear decision boundary in the feature space, which is a hyperplane.
+        Logistic regression is called a linear classifier because it computes a linear combination of the input features $(z = w^T x + b)$, then applies the sigmoid function to output a probability.
+The decision boundary is defined by $w^T x + b = 0$, which is a linear equation—so the separation between classes is linear in the feature space, even though the output is passed through a non-linear sigmoid.
 [Refer](https://stats.stackexchange.com/questions/93569/why-is-logistic-regression-a-linear-classifier)

 !!!
 Question ""
     === "Question"